huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the file system.
 Changing this will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the SFS Turbo.

 -> **NOTE:**
 SFS Turbo will create two private IP addresses and one virtual IP address under the subnet you specified.
 To ensure